Moray Was Brooding castles, ancient stone monuments, picturesque fishing villages and classical architecture.

 From 1644–1645 a Scottish civil war was fought between Scottish Royalists – supporters of Charles I under James Graham, 1st Marquis of Montrose – and the Covenanters, who were allied to the English Parliament and had controlled Scotland since 1639.

-The Scottish Royalists, aided by Irish troops, had a rapid series of victories in 1644–45.
-However, they were eventually defeated by the Covenanters.
+The Scottish Royalists, aided by Irish troops, recorded a series of victories in 1644–45.
+However, they were unable to defeat the Covenanters.

-The Covenanters then found themselves at odds with the English Parliament.
-In response they crowned Charles II at Scone and stated their intention to place him on the thrones of England and Ireland as well.
+The Covenanters then found themselves in direct conflict with the English Parliament.
+In response, they crowned Charles II at Scone and made clear their intention to place him on the thrones of England and Ireland.

-Charles II landed from Holland at Garmouth at the mouth of the River Spey, on 3rd July 1650.
-The actual spot at which the king was set ashore is now part of the village of Kingston.
-This led to the Third English Civil War.
-Scotland and Moray were invaded and occupied by the Parliamentarian New Model Army under Oliver Cromwell.
+Charles II landed from Holland at Garmouth at the mouth of the River Spey on 3rd July 1650.
+The exact spot at which the king was set ashore is now part of the village of Kingston.
+This was the catalyst for the Third English Civil War.
+Scotland and Moray were invaded and occupied by Oliver Cromwell and the Parliamentarian New Model Army.

-On the 23rd July 1745, Charles Edward (Bonnie Prince Charlie) landed in the Hebrides, after a long and tedious voyage of over a month.
+On the 23rd of July 1745, Charles Edward (Bonnie Prince Charlie) landed in the Hebrides after a long and tedious voyage of over a month.

 The failure of the Rising was practically assured by the Jacobite retreat from Derby (5th December 1745).

-On the 18th February 1746 the Prince was at Castlehill, Inverness.
+On the 18th of February, 1746, the Prince was at Castlehill, Inverness.

-Whilst Moray was little affected by the industrial revolution of the 18th and 19th century, the craze for improvement that swept through Scotland during the later 18th century was to leave its mark.
+While Moray was little affected by the 18th and 19th century industrial revolution, the craze for improvement that swept through Scotland during the later 18th century was to leave its mark.

-The state of the towns continued to raise concern.
-Various plans were put into action to remove the dung-heaps from the main streets and generally to tidy up the towns and villages.
-At the same time, a Great Rebuilding was implemented and shaped to a neo classical template.
+The state of the towns continued to raise concerns.
+Various plans were put into action to remove the dung heaps from the main streets and generally to tidy up the towns and villages.
+At the same time, a Great Rebuilding was implemented and shaped to a neo-classical template.

-was listed in parish records in 1774 and still uses some of machinery dating from 1870.
+Knockando Woolmill was listed in parish records in 1774 and still uses some machinery dating from 1870.

-was established in 1797 and the same mill continues to produce the cashmere garments sold today.
+Johnstons of Elgin was established in 1797, and the same mill continues to produce the cashmere garments sold today.